Home » Second World War » The London Irish at War 1939-45

 The London Irish at War 1939-45

-IN the years before the 1939‑45 War, the London Irish Rifles was recruited from Irishmen or men of Irish descent living in London.
-When war came, many men from London, from Northern Ireland, and from Eire joined the Regiment voluntarily, but as the war went on Army Class men were drafted into the two battalions from all parts of the British Isles.
+In the years before the 1939‑45 War, the London Irish Rifles was recruited from Irishmen or men of Irish descent living in London.
+When war came, many men from London, from Northern Ireland, and from Eire joined the Regiment voluntarily but, as the war went on, Army Class men were drafted into the two battalions from all parts.

 War took its toll, and although both battalions received men from Irish regiments as reinforcements, most of the recruits came from a great diversity of English county regiments, and also regiments in Scotland and Wales.
 Men of all ranks banded together smoothly and admirably.
 They took a pride in their Regiment.
 They became imbued with its spirit; they admired its past accomplishments and cherished its traditions.
 They were all ordinary men of the town and of the country; they had no claim to fame or high ambition.
 In peace they bore no hate, in war they knew no fear.